Transitional Living at Grace Recovery TX

 At Grace House 1, we focus on supporting and treating women with trauma, substance use disorder, and co-occurring mental health conditions in a much smaller community than some of our other homes.
 Some key features of G1 include:

 Grace House 2

-The culture of Grace House 2 focuses on supporting and treating young women with SUD and can house the largest number of clients.
-In Grace House 2, you may require more guidance and support in discovering and building basic life skills.
+The culture of Grace House 2 focuses on supporting and treating young women with trauma, substance use, and co-occurring mental health conditions, and houses the largest number of clients.
+In Grace House 2, residents may require more guidance and support in discovering and building basic life skills.

 - Emerging adult housing

 - Collegiate house, typically for women under 23